-6 Physical Signs of High Testosterone Levels in Men
+6 Physical Signs and Symptoms of High Testosterone Levels in Men

 What does a man look who has high testosterone levels?
 How can I know just by monitoring myself if I have high testosterone levels?
 What are the signs of high testosterone levels?

 Those are questions that I get asked constantly via email.
 And the answer is relatively simple:

 Almost every physical or emotional trait that reflects masculinity gets stronger and more apparent when a man has high testosterone level.
 After all, it’s the principal male hormone.